carlpulley/volatility/README.txt

 option to the plugin command.

-CURRENT LIMITATIONS: exportfile.py should work with Volatility 2.0 whilst exportstack.py should work with Volatility 2.0, 2.1, 2.2 and 2.3.
+CURRENT LIMITATIONS: exportfile.py should work with Volatility 2.0 whilst exportstack.py should work with Volatility 2.3.

 Other Plugins